HL7/fhir-us-mcc/input/pagecontent/index.md

 ####  Relationship to US Core

 This Implementation Guide reuses US Core profiles either through direct use or by constraining select profiles for representation within a FHIR Care Plan profile.
-Where US Core does not have a profile or function that is needed for the use cases or data elements, the IG constrains or directly reuses other resources, or profiles defined in other FHIR IGs.
+Where US Core does not have a profile or function that is needed for the use cases or data elements, the IG created new profiles, or constrains or directly reuses other resources ,or profiles defined in other FHIR IGs.
+This guide re-uses and contrains the US Core Care Plan as it's core profile.
-This guide will reuse the US Core Care Plan.
-However, the required US Core CarePlan.text and the required Care.Plan.category:AssessPlan may be limiting factors for this context of use: aggregation of multiple chronic condition care plans and the ability to query for structured data within a structured Care Plan.
-As such, we recommend adding additional Care Plan categories if deemed more informational to reflect multiple chronic condition care coordination and plans and to hard code “Multiple Chronic Condition Care Coordination Plan” at CarePlan.text

 #####  General US Core IG Conformance